43-Degree Water Inline Spinner

 Hoping Something Might Happen

 We launched Brian’s boat, and I took the water’s temperature, 43 degrees.
 His old Laurance graph recorder doesn’t do that.
-I knew ahead of time an inline spinner can be effective in cold water temps in the 40’s, but Brian had suggested earlier that we troll.
+I knew ahead of time an inline spinner can be effective in cold water temps in the 40’s, but Brian Cronk had suggested earlier that we troll.
 So, I would try one soon.
 We would use other lures, but just between you and me, the inline spinner is as a good as a silver dollar in mint condition this time of year.

 I began by putting a Yum Dinger right up against phragmites.
 “You’d figure fish would be in the shallows where it’s warmer,” I said.
 “This deep water is significantly colder.”
 The boat positioned over bottom 16 feet down.